 First Brands also says it tried unsuccessfully to bring another bidder to the table — and a sale was the only way it could generate the capital needed to continue local operations.

 The closure means Emporia’s Rapid Response Team will be activated to help the displaced workers.
 A plan is being developed.
+Regional Development Association of East Central Kansas Interim President Lyle Butler has not returned a call from KVOE News seeking more information on any assistance plans for Hopkins staff.

-Hopkins operated independently for almost 60 years before it was bought by Oncap.
+Hopkins operated independently for almost 60 years before it was bought by Oncap in 2011.
 First Brands bought Hopkins in late 2023.
 Less than two years later, it filed for Chapter 11 bankruptcy protection.
 First Brands’ founder, Patrick James, and his brother, Edward, a former First Brands executive, have been charged in federal court with wire fraud, bank fraud and conspiracy in relation to First Brands’ financial collapse.

 3:15 pm Monday: Hopkins employees getting verbal termination notices after sale falls through